Is Florida a No Fault State? (And What Does That Mean?)

 No fault insurance does not mean that every reckless driver gets away scot-free.

-Every no fault state has a threshold at which injured drivers can file a liability claim or a personal injury lawsuit against the other driver.
+Every no fault state has a threshold at which injured drivers can file a liability claim or a personal injury lawsuit against the at-fault driver.

 In some states, your losses must reach a certain dollar amount before you are entitled to bring a lawsuit.